Why Character Matters and 5 Ways to Reveal It

 But having character is not just about doing the right thing.
 Running a business with high character is also good business.
 The cost of putting unethical people in leadership roles can be substantial.
 It can erode morale and company culture, expose your organization to significant financial and legal risks, lead to major employee retention problems, destroy your brand and kill profits.

 So how do you make sure you are promoting for high competence as well as high character?
 A great place to start is by asking behavior-based questions.
-Here are five questions to ask when choosing your next team leader:
+Because character matters in selecting a great team leader, here are five questions to ask when choosing your next one.